elastic/eui/wiki/component-design.md

 ### Booleans

 Generally, boolean props should have an `is` prefix, e.g. `isPlaceholder` or `isReadOnly`.
 The exception to this is when the prop matches an existing HTML attribute such as `disabled`; to avoid confusion prop name should align with the HTML specification.
+This type of mirroring the attributes makes the most sense when the component is a thin wrapper around an existing HTML element, e.g. EuiButton -> button and EuiRadio -> <input type="radio">.

 ### Event handlers